DrMarc/slab/paper/paper.md

 ---
 # Summary
-Designing and conducting psychoacoustic experiments requires skills in coding and digital signal processing - both of which are usually not taught in a typical psychology undergraduate course.
-Researchers who lack the math and coding skills to implement everything from scratch have to draw from a number of different packages which is bound to cause problems.
-With slab, we provide a framework which is powerful yet accessible for handling all aspects of an experiment like managing trial sequences, generating and playing sounds, extracting features, recording responses and saving results.
-Rather than provide a high-level interface for all of those features, slab equips the user with the basic building blocks.
-This modular design makes it easy to integrate your own code and facilitates learning by requiring the user to make careful considerations about stimulation, sequencing and data management.
-To make it easier for users to get started we provide tutorials (see soundlab.readthedocs.io) as well as sample experiments that we conducted in our lab.
+Typically, undergrads joining our lab for a research project are faced with a lot of issues that their academic studies did not prepare them for - like coding and digital signal processing.
+The looming deadline and a steep learning curve can often leave the student feeling overwhelmed.
+We designed slab to provide a remedy for this situation.
+Our aim is to make it easier for students to enter research while also facilitating their learning process.
+Slab contains all of the fundamental tools necessary for studying the perception of sound and is easily combined with other Python software.Rather than implement a high-level interface for all of those features, we equip the user with basic building blocks.
+This requires the user to make careful considerations about stimulation, sequencing and data management.
+It also makes slab very flexible and easy to customize.
+In the documentation (see soundlab.readthedocs.io), we provide tutorials on all functionalities.
+In addition to that, we regularly upload experiments that we conducted using slab to the repository (github.com/DrMarc/soundlab).

 The functionalities include:
 * Generating and manipulating sounds
-* Sound-feature extraction
 * Experimental Design
 * Frequency filtering and equalization
-* Spatial binaural sounds
+* Binaural sounds
 * Handling head-related transfer functions
+* Basic sound-feature extraction

 # Statement of need
-We believe that researchers should be able to write and understand the code they are using, even if they lack formal training.
-With slab, we want to facilitate learning by providing basic building blocks and instructing researchers on how to combine them to experiments of various levels of complexity.
-This approach sets us apart from other packages with similar scope (@psychopy2_2019; @pychoacoustics) which are run mainly via a graphic user interface and come with default experiments that work out of the box.
-There is considerable overlap with sound and music processing packages like librosa (@librosa).
-However, while librosa offers much more in terms of sound analysis and feature extraction, it has an emphasis on music and lacks the utilities for conducting experiments.
+We believe that researchers should be able to write and understand the code that they are using.
+We want to make this possible, despite the lack of formal training and time constraints which undergrads are typically facing.
+We want to facilitate learning by providing basic building blocks and instructing researchers on how to combine them to experiments of various levels of complexity.
+Our approach differs from other software packages for running behavioral experiments which provide a high level graphical user interface to customize the parameters of experiments (@psychopy2_2019; @pychoacoustics).
+While there is some overlap with sound and music processing packages like librosa (@librosa) we only implemented the basics of sound processing and analysis.
+While there is a Python API for the spatially oriented format for acoustics, there is, to our knowledge, no package that features experimental manipulation of head-related transfer functions.
 The signal class is based on BrianHears (@brian2hears).
-To our knowledge, slab is the only python package that features handling of head-realted transfer funtion for experimental purpose.
-Slab is used in several ongoing experiments partially in combination with electrophysiology and neuroimaging.

 # Audience
-Slab is directed towards a broad audience of students and researchers studying the perception of sound.
-It is useful for students who are learning how to code and design experiments as well as for senior researchers who aim at making their code cleaner and more readable.
+Slab is directed towards students and researchers of all levels studying the perception of sound.
-Slab is routinely used in experiments at the Neurobiology department at the University of Leipzig.
+It is routinely used at the Neurobiology department at the University of Leipzig in behavioral experiments as well as in combination with electrophysiology and neuroimaging.

 # References
 see paper.bib